1989–90 Minnesota Timberwolves season: Off-season

-Campbell led the team in scoring, averaging 23.2 points, 5.5 rebounds, and 1.4 steals per game, and finishing in third place in Most Improved Player voting, while Corbin averaged 14.7 points, 7.4 rebounds, and 2.1 steals per game, and Mitchell provided the team with 12.7 points and 5.8 rebounds per game, reaching 20 or more points on 14 occasions as a 26 year-old rookie.
-In addition, Richardson contributed 11.4 points, 6.8 assists, and 1.6 steals per game, and was named to the NBA All-Rookie First Team, while Murphy provided with 8.3 points and 6.9 rebounds per game, and Lowe contributed 2.3 points and 4.2 assists per game, despite shooting .319 in field-goal percentage.
+Campbell led the Timberwolves in scoring, averaging 23.2 points, 5.5 rebounds and 1.4 steals per game, while Corbin averaged 14.7 points, 7.4 rebounds, and 2.1 steals per game, and Mitchell provided the team with 12.7 points and 5.8 rebounds per game, reaching 20 or more points on 14 occasions as a 26 year-old rookie.
+In addition, Richardson contributed 11.4 points, 6.8 assists, and 1.6 steals per game, and was named to the NBA All-Rookie First Team, while Breuer provided with 10.2 points, 5.7 rebounds and 1.5 blocks per game in 51 games after the trade, and Murphy averaged 8.3 points and 6.9 rebounds per game.
+Meanwhile, Roth contributed 6.8 points per game, and Lowe provided with 2.3 points and 4.2 assists per game, but struggled as he only shot .319 in field-goal percentage.

-The team's inaugural logo and uniforms both remained in use until 1996.
+Campbell finished in third place in Most Improved Player voting, while Musselman finished in sixth place in Coach of the Year voting.
+The Timberwolves led the NBA in home-game attendance, with an attendance of 1,072,572 at the Hubert H. Humphrey Metrodome during the regular season.

+Aftermath

+Following the season, Roth was released to free agency, and Lowe retired.